tmkdev/raven/README.md

 meter - meter class holds meter info and creates and attaches messages to the meter recieved from the raven class. logging - logs data to a sqllite3 database.
 Use this to see how a message handleer is built and implementented.

 Only 2 messages are implemented in this VERY early alpha release.
+(InstantaneousDemand and CurrentSummationDelivered)

 usage: python logger.py